 Since the introduction of the first laptop in 1981, the Osborne 1, the world has come to appreciate the economy of size and computing hardware that gets smaller and more capable every year.
 While screens get bigger, computers get slimmer.
 Form factors - industry standards or otherwise - of key components like storage, memory, processors and expansion cards determine the size and shape of laptops, cell-phones, and other computing devices.

-Almost as rapidly as the size of hardware has shrunk, the speed and variety of wireless networking has increased.
+Almost as rapidly as the size of hardware has shrunk, the speed and variety of wireless networking have increased.
 Mobile professionals and other application areas of the IT industry have kept the pressure on for wireless network adapter form factors to become ever smaller and more capable to meet challenges of new high-speed wireless communications avenues.
-4G Long Term Evolution (LTE-A-Pro) solutions are able to reach data rates of over 1Gbps, with 5G connections bringing more devices together than ever before.
+4G Long Term Evolution (LTE-A-Pro) solutions can reach data rates of over 1Gbps, with 5G connections bringing more devices together than ever before.

-By 2020, the amount of devices connected to the internet will outnumber the world’s population with a staggering count of over 20 billion.
+By 2020, the number of devices connected to the internet will outnumber the world’s population with a staggering count of over 20 billion.

 In most laptops, corporate network appliances, industrial routers and gateways, you will likely find one of two competing standards of small-form-factor (SFF) multi-purpose connectors: Next Generation Form Factor (NGFF) M.2 and mini Peripheral Component Interconnect Express (mPCIe).